 Previous: `insts' File, Up: Database Configuration Files

-Many of these can be created and placed in the directory pointed to by db-dir
+Many of these can be created and placed in the directory pointed to by db-dir or any of its subdirectories.

 They contain the options necessary for identifying sound files, analyzing them and extracting information